Tonyg92x/42libft/README.md

   <!-- GET_NEXT_LINE -->
 ## ft_gnl
-  Return the next line in a file.
+  Return the next line in a file that has to be open.

  <!-- CORRECTIONS -->
 ## Corrections